Prelude

 sudo chmod go-wrx /etc/ha.d/authkeys

-Edit /ec/ha.d/authkeys and add a password of your choice so that it looks like below.
+Edit `/etc/ha.d/authkeys` and add a password of your choice:

 auth 2